If you’re new to gaming, you might be confused by all the terminology and unsure if you’re gaming at an optimal FPS.

-First, let’s get our heads around what FPS actually is.
-This is an acronym that stands for Frames Per Second and is a measurement of how many images can be displayed in a single second.
-You should not confuse the Frames Per Second measurement with First Person Shooter which is a video game genre with the same acronym.
+First, we should clarify what FPS actually is.
+This is an abbreviation that stands for Frames Per Second, and it is a measurement of how many images can be displayed in a single second.

 So, how important is FPS in gaming?

-There are memes going back a decade regarding how many frames can human eye actually see where console players (then locked at 30 FPS) claimed that that is pretty much the limit of a human eye.
-The truth is somewhere in between.
-We can see only 10-12 frames in a second and properly distinguish them while everything is considered motion.
+There are memes as far back as a decade ago regarding how many frames the human eye can actually see.
+Console players (then locked at 30 FPS) claimed that 30 is pretty much the limit of the human eye.
+The truth lies somewhere in between.
+We can only truly see 10-12 frames per second, and higher rates are perceived as motion.

-At this point you might be thinking that 120 FPS is the best frame rate for gaming and while you certainly won’t have a horrible experience playing at 120 FPS, you should still be aware of other things.
+At this point, you might think 120 FPS is the best frame rate for gaming.
+While you certainly won’t have a horrible experience playing at 120 FPS, you should be aware of some other factors.

 Table of ContentsShow